-Judith Lajoie is a lawyer with decades of real estate and commercial lending experience.
-Currently, Judith is General Counsel of CoBiz Bank, a $4 billion, state-chartered bank and financial services company, where she has been employed since 2009.
-On the nonprofit side, Judith sits on the board of the Cherry Creek Arts Festival, which serves the public with its year round arts-in-education program, and has served on several other arts-focused boards over the years, including the Foundation for the Denver Performing Arts Complex and Colorado Contemporary Dance.
+Judith Lajoie is a lawyer who recently joined Snell & Wilmer as Of Counsel in the Commercial Finance Group.
+Judith has decades of real estate and commercial lending experience.
+She previously served as General Counsel of CoBiz Bank, a $4 billion, state-chartered bank and financial services company.
+On the nonprofit side, Judith is Board Chair of the Cherry Creek Arts Festival, which serves the public with its year round arts-in-education program, and has served on several other boards over the years, including the Foundation for the Denver Performing Arts Complex, Wonderbound Dance Company, The Alliance of Professional Women and the Alliance Foundation, and Colorado Contemporary Dance.

-Jeneye Abele is the CEO of the Argosy Foundation, a family foundation that provides funding in environment, health, education and art.
-She has been a trustee with the foundation since it's inception in 1997.
-She holds a BA from the University of Colorado in psychology, where she first developed a deep curiosity for altruism and ethics.
-Her experience with Argosy and on several non-profit boards, including Conservation Colorado (now Colorado Open Lands), Concord Academy and Thorne Nature Experience have channeled much of this curiosity into philanthropic and social impact ventures.
+Jeneye Abele is the CEO of the Argosy Foundation where she is responsible for promoting its vision of empowering all people to make a positive difference in their worlds.
+She has been a trustee with the foundation since its inception in 1997.
+She holds a BA in psychology from the University of Colorado, where she first developed curiosity for altruism and ethics.
+Her experience with Argosy and on several non-profit boards, including Colorado Conservation Trust (now Colorado Open Lands), Concord Academy and Thorne Nature Experience have channeled much of this curiosity into philanthropic and social impact ventures.
 She lives in Boulder with her family.